yugabyte/yb-sql-workshop/isolation-levels/README.md

 ## The `ysqlsh` companion tests for the basic tests

 These tests are described in the section *"A selection of atomic tests designed to strengthen your understanding of the snapshot and serializable isolation levels"*.
 They are implemented by files in the `basic_tests_ysqlsh_companion` subdirectory.

 Notice these files: `blue_1.sql`, `red_1.sql`, `blue_2.sql`, `red_2.sql`, `blue_3.sql`, `red_3.sql`, and `blue_4.sql`.
 Run them in this order at the prompts of two concurrent `ysqlsh` sessions, running the `blue*` files in one session and the `red*` files in the other.
-(I found it convenient to set the backround color of each of the terminal windows appropraitely.)
+(I found it convenient to set the backround color of each of the terminal windows appropriately.)
 But before you do this, read `blue_1.sql` and `red_1.sql`.
 You'll see the the first drops and creates the test table and that both invoke `set_isolation_level.sql`.
 Edit this to choose the isolation level at which to run the tests.

-read `blue_2.sql` and `red_2.sql`.
+Also, before running the tests, read `blue_2.sql` and `red_2.sql`.
 You'll see that each has three lines exoplified by these from `blue_2.sql`:
 ```
    \i insert_same_row/red_2.sql
 -- \i update_same_row/red_2.sql